alanmontgomery/ionic-react-tabs-menus-custom/README.md

 ## Adding a back button, action button with associated properties
 1. Look at `CustomPage.js` and what props it expects
-2. You can easily make a back button, action button (like add, search or something which could open a modal or navigate to a page) to the toolbar
+2. You can easily add a back button, action button (like add, search or something which could open a modal or navigate to a page) to the toolbar

 ## Example of side menu options to pass to the side menu context
 ```js